Home • SEO Articles • 75 Free SEO Tips For Small Business

-The most important thing to keep in mind is that your public business profiles need to be exactly the same across all platforms and websites.
-Don’t have different telephone numbers or business addresses listed if you can help it.
+The most important thing to keep in mind is that your public business profile need to be exactly the same across all platforms and websites.

 I had 3 goals in mind when I decided to put this page together: Have some fun with it, provide people with something interesting and informative, and boost my own rankings if possible.

 Of course there are other factors involved, such as knowing what others might find interesting, but my general premise holds true.